jaredly/jaredly.github.io/source/_posts/building-async-await-in-reason.md

 description: OCaml already has all the tools we need!
 ---

 Lots of people have come into the discord channel asking about how to elegantly deal with async things.
 We've got `Promise.then_` and good old callbacks, but having a syntax like `async/await` can really make things nicer when you have a lot of async going on.
-So far in the web clients I've made, there hasn't been enough asynchrony to really feel that pain, but I thought it would be an interesting challange to tackle anyway.
+So far in the web clients I've made, there hasn't been enough asynchrony to really feel that pain, but I thought it would be an interesting challenge to tackle anyway.

 <!-- more -->